waveform80/pibootctl/docs/help.rst

 .. code-block:: text

-    pictl help [-h] [command | setting]
+    pibootctl help [-h] [command | setting]

 Description
 ===========

-With no arguments, displays the list of :command:`pictl` commands.
+With no arguments, displays the list of :command:`pibootctl` commands.
 If a command name is given, displays the description and options for the named command.
 If a setting name is given, displays the description and default value for that setting.

 Options